Tips for Buying Your First Flamenco Costume

 What to Look for in a Flamenco Skirt

 Choose sensibly, and you can have a skirt that will serve you well in class but also be useful as a base for your first performance costume.
-Some schools will insist on basic black, but you may be allowed to have a coloured frill or hem - if so, look for something multi-coloured so you can wear it with a variety of tops and shawls, like the skirt below from Flamencista.com.
+Some schools will insist on basic black, but you may be allowed to have a coloured frill or hem - if so, look for something multi-coloured so you can wear it with a variety of tops and shawls.
+The picture below is my particular favorite from Flamencista.com.
+I love the way the colours flash from below the plain black as you kick.

-All my flamenco skirts are 100% polyester, preferably microfibre.
+Traditional flamenco skirts are made of cotton or jersey fabric.
+All my flamenco skirts are 100% polyester, preferably microfiber.
 It's comfortable, has a nice sheen, and moves well.
-Best of all, it can be thrown in the washing machine when I get home from a performance, and come out good as new!
+Best of all, it can be thrown in the washing machine when I get home from a performance, comes out good as new and doesn't need ironing!

 Flamenco skirts can be cut several different ways.
 The best skirts for flamenco are slim-fitting around the hips and flare generously towards the hem.
 This is usually achieved by using panels, which are very narrow near the waist and get wider as they go down to the hem.